Javaabu/EFaas-Socialite/docs/advanced-usage/mobile-auth.md

 ---
 title: Authenticating From Mobile Apps
+description: Our take on authenticating via Efaas on mobile apps.
+sidebar_position: 2
 ---

 To authenticate users from mobile apps, redirect to the eFaas login screen through a Web View on the mobile app.
 Then intercept the `code` (authorization code) from eFaas after they redirect you back to your website after logging in to eFaas.